ChristianCornelis/YieldComparisonTool/README.md

 ## Running the tool
 - To run the tool, please run `gradle build` and then `gradle run`.
 If you are not running this via gradle in intellij, I would suggest running via `gradle run -q --console=plain` to reduce the overlay that gradle outputs.
+- I would HIGHLY reccomend you run this outside of intellij - if an output message containing `ERROR`, it can sometimes freeze the console.
 - Follow the on-screen instructions.
 Options are surrounded by parentheses.
     - Each option is selected by pressing the corresponding number.
     - Some options are not implemented.